 Step 1 - Community Forums and Dinner (April 2019)

 In April, the project will kick-off with afternoon and evening brainstorming sessions for the full community with an expert Climate Economy Visiting Team.
 The kick-off includes a free community dinner.
+Click HERE to read the notes from the forums.

 Step 2 - Priority Setting (May 2019)